We proudly roast local Colorado chiles!

 Local Fire-Roasted Chiles at Tony’s

 We proudly roast local green chiles from Carl Musso’s Family Farm in Pueblo.
-Join us at two markets each weekend, schedule at bottom.
+Join us at this year’s Chile Roasts!
 We’ll gladly roast your chiles while you shop, or just pick up our pre-packed chiles still warm from the roaster.
 If you miss the roasting day, don’t worry, we always roast extra to sell fresh the following day, and keep them stocked in our freezer case while supplies last.

 Chile Buying Tips